nathro/AutoTransform/README.md

  - **Latest Release** `pip install AutoTransform`
  - **Bleeding Edge** `pip install git+git://github.com/nathro/AutoTransform.git`
    - Windows users may need to replace `git://` with `https://`
-   - If you do not have git use: `pip install https://github.com/nathro/AutoTransform/archive/master.zip`

 After installing via pip, AutoTransform can be initialized using `autotransform init`.
 If called within a git repo, this script will also initialize the repo to use AutoTransform.
 For a simple setup experience, run `autotransform init --simple --github` or `autotransform init --simple --no-github`
 ## **Summary**